opennode/waldur-core/docs/guide/background.rst

 +++++++++++++++++++++++++++++++

 If a background task has failed to achieve it's goal, it should transit into an error state.
-To propagate more information to the user each model with a FSM field should include a field for error message information, e.g. 'error_message'.
+To propagate more information to the user each model with an FSM field should include a field for error message information - **error_message**.
 The field should be exposed via REST.
 Background task should update this field before transiting into an erred state.

-Cleaning of the Error state of the model instance should clean up also error message field.
+Cleaning of the error state of the model instance should clean up also **error_message** field.